hdl-registers/hdl-registers/doc/release_notes/unreleased.rst

   Note that old files are automatically updated.
   This change enables:

-  * Arbitrary ordering and grouping of registers and register arrays.
+  * Fully user-configurable ordering and grouping of registers and register arrays.

-  * Arbitrary ordering and grouping of fields in a register.
+  * Fully user-configurable ordering and grouping of fields in a register.

 * Rename :meth:`.RegisterList.get_register` argument ``name`` to ``register_name``.